Ion Voinescu

 Ion "Țop" Voinescu (18 April 1929 – 9 March 2018) was a Romanian footballer, who is often considered one of the finest goalkeepers Romania has ever produced.

 Career

 Voinescu joined his first club, Olympia București, in 1939 just before the start of World War II, aged 10.
-After four years with Olympia, Voinescu left to join another club from Bucharest, ASPIM, but left again after the war's conclusion in 1945, in order to sign his first professional contract with Carmen București, which was one of the best Romanian football teams during the interbelic period.
-However, he ended up leaving the club a year later, where he joined Solvay Uioara.
+After four years with Olympia, Voinescu left to join another club from Bucharest, ASPIM, but left again after the war's conclusion in 1945, in order to sign his first professional contract with Carmen București, which was one of the best Romanian football teams during the interwar period.
+However, he ended up leaving the club a year later, when he joined Solvay Uioara.